amora197/cnvkit/docs/source/index.rst

 This command will start a Jupyter Notebook session inside the directory the command is run.
 The user can navigate between directories, visualize files, and edit files in the browser by clicking on directories or files, respectively.

-Look for the directory **cnvkit** and click on it.
-Click on **cnvkit-analysis.ipynb** to open the Jupyter Notebook and run the analysis.
+Look for **cnvkit-analysis.ipynb** and click on it to open the Jupyter Notebook and run the analysis.

 .. note::
    Jupyter lets the user duplicate, rename, move, download, view, or edit files in a web browser.
 This can be done by clicking the box next to a file and choosing accordingly.